Procurement Glossary

 Supply chain resilience management in a nutshell:

 Supply chain resilience management encompasses all measures and strategies to strengthen the resilience of supply chains against disruptions and unexpected events.
-For procurement, this is an essential tool for ensuring security of supply and minimizing risks in the supply chain.
+For Procurement , this is an essential tool for ensuring security of supply and minimizing risks in the supply chain.

 Example: An automotive manufacturer implements a dual-sourcing concept for critical electronic components, where 70% of requirements are sourced from the main supplier and 30% from a qualified backup supplier, which reduced production downtime by 40% during the 2021 chip crisis.

 Supply chain resilience is crucial to a company's success in today's globalized economy.
 It describes the ability of a supply chain to respond effectively to unexpected disruptions and crises and to recover from them quickly.
-In the face of increasing global challenges such as natural disasters, geopolitical tensions, pandemics and cyber security risks, effective supply chain resilience management is becoming increasingly important.
+In the face of increasing global challenges such as natural disasters, geopolitical tensions, pandemics and cyber security risks, effective supply chain resilience management is becoming ever more important.
 In this guide, you will learn how companies can make their supply chains more resilient and what strategies and measures are required to do so.

 What is supply chain resilience management?